Bryn Bella (c. 1848)

 Errolton (c.
 1848)

 Built in the 1840s, Errolton boasts double parlors with original twin pier mirrors which reflect the beautiful chandeliers into infinity.
-The original wrought iron fence embossed by the builder Williams B. Weaver, stands regally in front of the home.
+The original wrought iron fence embossed by the builder Williams … Continued

 Lowndes County Courthouse (c.
 1847)

 The Mississippi Legislature met here after Jackson, the state capital, fell to the Union during the Civil War.
-It was designed by local architect James Lull, and remodeled by R.H.
-Hunt in 1905.
+It was designed by local architect James Lull, and remodeled by R.H. … Continued

 Shadowlawn Bed & Breakfast (c.
 1848)

 Fluted Columns tower over the grand portico of this charming Greek Revival mansion with its Gothic and Italianate details.
-Shadowlawn houses many wonderful Victorian collections including novelty clocks, calling card receivers and aesthetic silver and silver-plate.
-It is an excellent example of the Antebellum and early Victorian lifestyles.
-Beautifully restored in 2001, this historic home … Continued
+Shadowlawn houses many wonderful Victorian collections including novelty clocks, calling card … Continued

 Snowdoun (c.
 1854)

 Built for James Whitfield, Governor of Mississippi, Jefferson Davis was a guest in this home during his campaign for the U.S. Senate.
-It is designed around an octagonal center hall.
-The rooms opening off the hall are square with triangular closets.
-Snowdoun’s seven porches are reached by jib windows which open out at the bottom … Continued
+It is designed around an octagonal center hall. … Continued

 Twelve Gables (c.
 1838)